-As of October 1, 2019, the use of unauthorized or personal removable media storage devices with any United States Patent and Trademark Office (USPTO) computer, docking station, or monitor is prohibited.
-Removable media storage devices can introduce security risks to the agency, and they can be a source of malware infections.
-This policy applies to both to visitors and USPTO employees, and at all USPTO locations across the country.
+The use of unauthorized or personal removable media storage devices with any United States Patent and Trademark Office (USPTO) computer, docking station, or monitor is prohibited.
+These removable media storage devices introduce security risks to the agency and can be sources of malware infections.
+This policy pertains exclusively to connecting or inserting removable media devices to USPTO IT equipment and applies to both to visitors and USPTO employees at all USPTO locations across the country.

 - Portable disk drives such as USB drives or memory cards

 - Devices that can operate as removable media storage devices (e.g., PDAs, digital cameras, and Apple iPods)

 Use alternative methods to transmit files to USPTO computers

 Visitors who require use of their removable media storage devices must transfer data via email, finalized CD/DVD, or secure-file sharing services such as Kiteworks.
 Kiteworks is a Department of Commerce-provided service specifically intended to perform government-to-government and public-to-government file sharing.
 Public-to-government file sharing via Kiteworks must be initiated by a government account.